-The items labeled as Problem, Theorem, and Corollary require action on your part.
+The items labeled as Problem, and Example are meant to be read and digested.
+However, the items labeled as Problem, Theorem, and Corollary require action on your part.
 Items labeled as Problem are sort of a mixed bag.
 Some Problems are computational in nature and aimed at improving your understanding of a particular concept while others ask you to provide a counterexample for a statement if it is false or to provide a proof if the statement is true.
 Items with the Theorem and Corollary designation are mathematical facts and the intention is for you to produce a valid proof of the given statement.
 The main difference between a Theorem and a Corollary is that corollaries are typically statements that follow quickly from a previous theorem.
 In general, you should expect corollaries to have very short proofs.
 However, that doesn't mean that you can't produce a more lengthy yet valid proof of a corollary.